Introduction

 In the following weeks and during the pregnancy, the process of organ formation and the development of distinguishable traits begins.

-Top 8 Pregnancy Symptoms: Weeks 1 to 3 pregnant: Very Early signs of Pregnancy 1 week Symptoms
+Top 8 Pregnancy Symptoms: Very Early signs of Pregnancy Week 1 to Week 6

 You might not notice any early signs of pregnancy symptoms during the first three weeks of your pregnancy.